bytebardsoftware/bytebardsoftware.github.io/content/articles/01-gazelle-abstractions/index.md

 If `java_library(B)` would like to import `foo.bar.A`, should it depend on `X`, or `Y`?

-After some more chatting, trying out different ideas, and bringing in Steve, the expert on the Gazelle portion of `rules_jvm`, we decided on the pragmatic option: [Just error](https://github.com/bazel-contrib/rules_jvm/pull/347/files#diff-2564fe0d41f8caa1ece01e294fa68ad6bb94df8255f9b6aa3ce7babba38af718)[^4]
+After some more chatting, trying out different ideas, and bringing in Steve, the expert on the Gazelle portion of `rules_jvm`, we decided on the pragmatic option: [Just error out](https://github.com/bazel-contrib/rules_jvm/pull/347/files#diff-2564fe0d41f8caa1ece01e294fa68ad6bb94df8255f9b6aa3ce7babba38af718)[^4]

 As a fan of Rust, I approve of this strictness.